 Skip to Content

-Ishbel joined the Employment and Disability Institute (EDI) at Cornell University, USA, in June 2011, where she undertakes research in collaboration with the Northeast ADA Center, and is faculty coordinator of EDI's global service-learning initiatives.
-Her previous work has focused on the application of Industrial and Organisational Psychology to the international development arena.
-In particular, she has studied the importance of relationships between local and foreign aid workers, and the impact of disparate salaries on those relationships, ultimately informing the success of capacity development and aid initiatives.
-Ishbel has lived and worked in numerous different countries, including India, Cambodia, Australia, New Zealand, and now the USA.
+Ishbel is an Early Career Fellow in International Human Resource Management at the University of Edinburgh Business School.
+She teaches in the area of HRM and IHRM with a particular interest in issues of social justice and diversity.
+Prior to joining the University of Edinburgh Ishbel worked for two years as Research Associate at Cornell University’s Employment and Disability Institute (EDI).
+In this role she undertook research into improving the employment experiences of individuals with disabilities.
+Prior to this, her research work focused on the application of work and organisational psychology to the international development arena.
+In particular, she has studied the importance of relationships between local and foreign workers in lower-income contexts, and the impact of disparate salaries on those relationships, ultimately informing the success of capacity development and poverty reduction initiatives.
+She has lived and worked in numerous different countries, including India, Cambodia, Australia, New Zealand, the USA, and the UK.

-Ishbel's research interests include identity, intergroup relations, workplace discrimination and stereotyping, ‘decent’ work, and the social marketing of social issues such as poverty, particularly within international and multicultural contexts.
+Ishbel's research interests include the HR policies and practices of international NGOs, organisational justice, ‘decent’ work, humanitarian work psychology, identity, and intergroup relations.
 Her research has been published in peer-reviewed journals within both the international development and psychology arenas.

 Page authorised by Web Content Manager